Hans-Martin Pawlowski: Education

-Pawlowski studied from 1951 to 1959 law at the Ludwig Maximilian University of Munich, the University of Freiburg and the University of Münster where he obtained his first and second Staatsexamen (comparable to an LL.B and an LL.M).
+Pawlowski studied from 1951 to 1959 law at the Ludwig-Maximilians-Universität München, the University of Freiburg and the University of Münster where he obtained his first and second Staatsexamen (comparable to an LL.B and an LL.M).
 He received his doctorate at the University of Göttingen in 1960 and habilitated in civil law in 1964 researching the Rechtsgeschäftliche Folgen nichtiger Willenserklärungen.
 Amts- und Parteinichtigkeit von Rechtsgeschäften - Zum Verhältnis von Privatautonomie und objektiven Recht (The law effects of void intentions).

 Academics

 Pawlowski worked from 1966 to 1994 as chaired professor at the University of Mannheim where he was researching issues related to civil and civil process law.
 In 1969, he became rector (president) of the university and remained in this position until 1970.
 He was succeeded by Gerhard Zeitel in his role as rector.
-From 1973 to 1990, he was member of the Mannheim School of Social Sciences and between 1987 and 1994 member of theresearch position for societal development (Forschungsstelle für gesellschaftliche Entwicklung (FGE)) at the University of Mannheim.
+From 1973 to 1990, he was member of the Mannheim School of Social Sciences and between 1987 and 1994 member of the research position for societal development (Forschungsstelle für gesellschaftliche Entwicklung (FGE)) at the University of Mannheim.